 Complete the National League for Nursing (NLN) Nursing Acceleration Challenge Exam (NACE I) and attain an overall percent score of 74% or higher.
 Applicants who successfully complete the NLN NACE exam and are accepted into the program will be awarded 8 credits in place of NURS125 – Fundamental Concepts and Skills for Nursing Practice.

 Completion of Introduction to Psychology, Anatomy and Physiology I, Human Growth & Development and Anatomy & Physiology II with a C+ or higher prior to entering the program in the spring semester.

 Transfer students who have been enrolled in a nursing program within the past five years may have the opportunity to transfer into the ASN program at NCC on a space available basis.
-Deadline for admission to the spring 2022 semester is November 1, 2021.
+Deadline for admission to the Spring 2024 semester is November 1, 2023.

 All general admission requirements of the College and admission requirements to the nursing program must be met, with the exclusion of the Test of Essential Academic Skills (TEAS), exam as long as nursing courses were taken.